newrelic/docs-website/src/data-dictionary/events/ContainerSample/memorySwapLimitBytes.md

   - ContainerSample
 ---

-The total amount of memory+swap the container is allowed to use.
+The total amount of memory the container is allowed to use, including swap.